19

 • 2

 If I remember right (no guarantees) Blink of an Eye (Season 6) has a bit of that feel at some moments, where they watch a species evolve rapidly, and can watch the consequences of their choices.
-Sep 2, 2022 at 11:24
+Commented Sep 2, 2022 at 11:24

 • @JeopardyTempest that was a cool episode.